vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Viṣnu in K. Vide pp. 109-111 above.
 Harirāsara-The day of Hari.
 There is a divergence of views

-on this point; VKK 14 holds that Ekādasi is really the day of Hari and not dvādaśī.
+on this point; VKK 14 holds that Ekādaśī is really the day of Hari and not dvādaśī.
 Gar.
 I. 127.
 12 and Nāradapurana II.
-24. 6 and 9 call Ekādasi Harivāsara; KSS 43 quotes Mat. to the effect that if Āṣ. śu.
+24. 6 and 9 call Ekādaśī Harivāsara; KSS 43 quotes Mat. to the effect that if Āṣ. śu.
 12th falls on Wednesday and has Anurādhā naksatra and if Bh, śu.
 12 falls on Wednes

 462